apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     external SDRAM to the system heap.
 Brought in the LPC1788 LCD driver.
     The LPC1788 LCD registers are identical to the LPC54xx (other than a minor clock source setting).
 That port required modifications only for differences in some SYSCON and pin-related settings.
-No testing has yet been performed.
+  2017-12-13:  Created the fb configuration for testing the LCD.
+Only
+    minimal testing has been performed.
+As of this writing, there is no video output from the apps/examples/fb test:  The backlight is on but the display is blank/white.

 Configurations
 ==============